 OurDx in Spanish

-In September 2020, OpenNotes received a separate grant from the Society to Improve Diagnosis in Medicine (SIDM) to expand OurDx for use by individuals with limited English proficiency (LEP).
-In partnership with the Boston Children’s Hospital Spanish Collaborative, we are developing and testing a Spanish version of the intervention — “Nuestro Diagnostico.”
+In September 2020, OpenNotes received a separate grant from the Society to Improve Diagnosis in Medicine (SIDM).
+This grant expanded the use of OurDx for individuals with limited English proficiency (LEP).
+In partnership with the Boston Children’s Hospital Spanish Collaborative, we are developing and testing a Spanish version of the intervention, dubbed “Nuestro Diagnostico.”

 Director of Patient Safety and Discovery at OpenNotes, Associate Professor of Medicine, Harvard Medical School, Beth Israel Deaconess Medical Center